 In January 2017, we entered into a Collaboration and License Agreement with Calithera Biosciences, Inc. ("Calithera").
 Under this agreement, we received an exclusive, worldwide license to develop and commercialize small molecule arginase inhibitors, including INCB01158.
 We have agreed to co-fund 70% of the global development costs for the development of the licensed products for hematology and oncology indications.
 Calithera will have the right to conduct certain clinical development under the collaboration, including combination studies of a licensed product with a proprietary compound of Calithera.
-We will be entitled to 60% of the profits and losses from net sales of licensed product in the United

-States, and Calithera will have the right to co-detail licensed products in the United States, and we have agreed to pay Calithera tiered royalties ranging from the low to mid-double digits on net sales of licensed products outside the United States.
+We will be entitled to 60% of the profits and losses from net sales of licensed product in the United States, and Calithera will have the right to co-detail licensed products in the United States, and we have agreed to pay Calithera tiered royalties ranging from the low to mid-double digits on net sales of licensed products outside the United States.

-As of June 30, 2021, we have paid Calithera an upfront license fee of \$45.0 million and an additional \$12.0 million milestone payment.
-In August 2020, Calithera delivered notice of its decision to opt out of its co-funding obligation, effective on September 30, 2020.
-As a result, the U.S. profit sharing will no longer be in effect, we will be responsible for funding all of the development costs of INCB01158 and any other licensed products, and the agreement provides that we will pay Calithera tiered royalties ranging from the low to mid-double digits on net sales of licensed products both in the United States and outside the United States and additional royalties to reimburse Calithera for previously incurred development costs.
-Calithera is eligible to receive \$738.0 million in potential future development, regulatory and sales milestone payments and will have no further rights to research, develop or co-detail INCB001158.
+As of March 31, 2022, we have paid Calithera milestones totaling \$12.0 million.
+Calithera delivered notice of its decision to opt out of its co-funding obligation, effective on September 30, 2020.
+As a result, the U.S. profit sharing will no longer be in effect, we will be responsible for funding all of the development costs of INCB01158 and any other licensed products, and the agreement provides that we will pay Calithera tiered royalties ranging from the low to middouble digits on net sales of licensed products both in the United States and outside the United States and additional royalties to reimburse Calithera for previously incurred development costs.
+Calithera is eligible to receive \$720.0 million in potential future development, regulatory and sales milestone payments and will have no further rights to research, develop or co-detail INCB001158.
 We will have the right to take over the conduct of all activities related to the research, development and commercialization of INCB001158 for all indications in the hematology/oncology field.